21TORR/lenient-front-matter/README.md

 The keys of the front matter are normalized, so basically trimmed and transformed to lower case.
 So if you work with them, you always need to use the normalized version.

+Duplicate keys are possible, the last key will always be the one in the final parsed front matter.

 ### Key Mappings